jscutlery/convoyr/README.md

 A plugin is the main piece in HttpExt, it lets you intercept network requests and add your custom logic on the top.
 Its form is a plain object that implement the `HttpExtPlugin` interface.
 This object exposes the following properties:

-- The `condition` function for conditional request handling.
+- The `shouldHandleRequest` function for conditional request handling.
 - The `handler` object that encapsulates the plugin logic.

 ```ts